 DAY 1 – Cusco, Challacancha, Salkantay pampa

 We begin in the city of Cusco, capital of the Inca Empire.
-After we pick you up, we drive northeast out of Cusco into the town of Limatambo and to the beginning of the trail, Challacancha, at 11,000 feets where we have lunch.
+After we pick you up, we drive northeast out of Cusco into the town of Limatambo and to the beginning of the trail, Challacancha, at 11,000 feets where we have lunch.here as we hike about 3 hours to the Humantay lake where we will see a beatiful view of the migthy Humantay snow capped at 5900 mts with a beatiful lake with cristal and turqoise waters .
 After a break we hike to Salcantay Pampa, at 12 500 feet, the site of our first camp.
 We will cross Interandean Valleys and go up trough a beautiful trail along the Salkantay river on dirt and gravel conditons with the views of the Salkantay peak ,Humantay peak and the moraine to our camp.
 While walking this trail we have the chance to see wildlife in the scrub bush vegetation and grassland ecosystems with some bushes like Chillca(bacharis peruviana)Ichu grass(stipa ichu).As well if the time is right the Andean Condor(vulture gryphus) and the black chested buzzard eagle(geranoaetus melanoleucus).We will camp with spectacular views of the Salcantay Mountain.

 DAY 2 – Salkantay pampa, Colcapampa